Blue (Yung Kai song): Composition

 "Blue" was solely produced and written by Yung Kai himself.
 The song was composed in the key of E major, with a tempo of 97 beats per minute.

 According to an interview with Genius, the first verse is about love at first sight.
 The chorus part, which invented the title "Blue" although not explicitly mentioned in the song, came from his interpretations of several elements that "sounds like blue" such as waves and ocean he mentioned "I'll nap under moonlight skies with you / I think I'll picture us, you with the waves / The ocean's colors on your face".
 Originally, the supposed chorus of the song was the current second verse, before he changed it since his friend who had initially heard the song '[wasn't] really feeling it'.

-Critical reception

-The song received critical acclaim, particularly for its relatable and emotionally resonant lyrics about love and its bittersweet nature.
-The song's success is also attributed to its viral spread on platforms like TikTok, where it became a popular soundtrack for various video montages.
-Additionally, the music video, which features a twist ending, has been praised for its creativity and contribution to the song's overall impact.

 Music video

 The music video for "Blue" was released on December 12, 2024.
-Directed by Kenji K Chong, the music video shows Yung Kai, alongside a woman (minnie from i-dle) who represent the song's lyrics, living an ordinary cute love story, which later turns out to be only in his imagination.
+Directed by Kenji K Chong, the music video shows Yung Kai, alongside his love interest (portrayed by Julia Ma) who represent the song's lyrics, living an ordinary cute love story; it was revealed at the end to be his imagination as the camera zooms out to Kai –now alone – staring out towards the open ocean.
 The twist at the end of the music video was proposed by Yung Kai himself, who also contributed on the planning and storyboarding.